+Were you gifted a new bicycle over the holidays?
 Is exercising a part of your New Year’s resolution?
 If so, that’s great!
-What’s a better way to get some exercise than by riding a bike?
 However, if you do plan on riding your bike to start off your New Year’s resolution, you should learn how to avoid bike injuries.
 Bike injuries are more common than you might think, especially in Nevada.
-So, here are 7 bike riding safety tips from our experienced professionals at Lerner and Rowe Injury Attorneys!
+So, here are seven bike riding safety tips from the team at Lerner and Rowe Injury Attorneys!

 1. Inspect Your Bike